apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 In this guide, we'll walk through how to create a data source plugin from scratch.

-The example in this tutorial comes from DevLake's own needs of managing [CLAs](https://en.wikipedia.org/wiki/Contributor_License_Agreement).
-Whenever DevLake receives a new PR on GitHub, we need to check if the author has signed a CLA by referencing `https://people.apache.org/public/icla-info.json`.
-This guide will demonstrate how to collect the ICLA info from Apache API, cache the raw response, and extract the raw data into a relational table ready to be queried.
+Apache requires the project to confirm whether the Contributors and Committers of the project have signed the CLA.
+So we need to check whether committers have signed the CLA by requesting apple and whether contributors have signed by requesting the mailing list.
+Here we will explain how to request and cache committer information from the Apache API and extract the structured data.
+There is just an introduction for contributors at the end of this article.

 ### Step 1: Bootstrap the new plugin